openssl/openssl/doc/designs/dtlsv1_3/dtlsv1_3-main.md

 > The entire header value shown in Figure 4 (but prior to record number encryption;
 > see Section 4.2.3) is used as the additional data value for the AEAD function
 > ...
-> In DTLS 1.3 the 64-bit sequence_number is used as the sequence number for the
+> In DTLSv1.3 the 64-bit sequence_number is used as the sequence number for the
 > AEAD computation; unlike DTLS 1.2, the epoch is not included.

 Because of the encrypted sequence number and record number the implementation must